Probate Q&A Series

 Analysis

 Apply the Rule to the Facts: Here, the estate (not the personal representative personally) owes an unsecured credit card balance, and the estate sold real property to generate funds to pay creditors.
-Under North Carolina administration practice, paying valid estate creditors generally comes before distributing anything to heirs or devisees, so waiting for the sale proceeds and then seeking clerk authorization to distribute funds to creditors fits the normal sequence.
-The key compliance point is making sure the real estate sale was authorized and processed through the required clerk-supervised sale procedure (and any required confirmation), and then paying claims from estate funds in the proper priority before any heir distribution.
+Under North Carolina administration practice, paying valid estate creditors generally comes before distributing anything to heirs or devisees, so waiting for the sale proceeds and then paying funds to creditors fits the normal sequence.
+The key compliance point is making sure the real estate sale was authorized either by the will’s express power of sale or by the required clerk-supervised Article 17 sale proceeding, that heirs and devisees received the required party/service treatment when a petition was needed, and that any required confirmation and 10-day upset-bid process were completed before claim payments and heir distributions were made.

 Process & Timing

 1. Who files: the personal representative.
 Where: the Clerk of Superior Court in the county where the estate is administered (and, for real property sale proceedings, where the property is located).
-What: a petition/request for authority to sell estate real property to pay debts (public or private sale), followed by the required sale paperwork and confirmation steps.
+What: if the will does not provide an express power of sale, a petition/request for authority to sell estate real property to pay debts (public or private sale), identifying the property and the heirs/devisees, followed by the required sale paperwork and confirmation steps.
 When: before closing or as required by the clerk’s order; timing can vary by county and by whether anyone contests the sale.

 2. Sale supervision and confirmation: the clerk may enter an order authorizing the sale and then require the statutory sale process (including the steps that apply to public vs. private sales).
+Both public sales of real property and most private sales are subject to a 10-day upset-bid period before confirmation or finality.
 If an interested person contests the petition, the matter can require a hearing and additional procedure.

-3. Receiving proceeds and paying claims: once the proceeds are received into the estate account, the personal representative typically pays approved expenses/claims in the proper order and documents those payments in the next accounting and, ultimately, the final account and petition for distribution for clerk approval.
+3. Receiving proceeds and paying claims: once the proceeds are received into the estate account, the personal representative pays expenses/claims in the proper order and documents those payments in the next accounting and, ultimately, the final account for clerk review.
+Any proceeds not needed for debts and claims should be handled according to the clerk’s order and the beneficiaries’ real-property interests.

 Exceptions & Pitfalls